Double your impact with a donation today!

 - $144.00, that = 72 books for students!
 36 from YOU + 36 from our MATCH.

 Who we serve: We operate in under-resourced communities in Northern Virginia, serving families who are considered extremely low-to-moderate income.
-They may not qualify for public preschool and therefore have to pay out of pocket.
+They may not qualify for public preschool and must pay out of pocket.
 This is an additional expense their budget cannot afford.
-If children cannot read at a basic reading level by the 3rd grade, they are six times more likely to drop out of high school (Hernandez).
+Children who cannot read at a basic reading level by the 3rd grade are six times more likely to drop out of high school (Hernandez).

-What we do: We provide a safe and welcoming class experience, with qualified teachers and bilingual teaching assistants.
-AART's kindergarten readiness classes are designed to introduce and reinforce class routines along with learning foundational academic and social/emotional skills.
+What we do: We provide a safe and welcoming class experience with qualified teachers and bilingual teaching assistants.
+AART's kindergarten readiness classes are designed to introduce and reinforce class routines and learn foundational academic and social/emotional skills.
 We strive to have each student ready for kindergarten on day one!

 Click the red donate button at the top of the page to give today!

 * Families living in under-resourced communities face many issues that stem primarily from the high cost of living expenses.
 "Northern Virginia has one of the highest rates of "severe housing burden"—spending over half of one's household income on rent/mortgage, taxes, fees, and basic utilities— in the country."
 (Hughes, E).
 Severe housing burden leads to "shelter poverty, a condition where the high cost of housing makes it difficult to pay for other essentials without cutting corners, relying on informal or public assistance, and falling deeper into debt."
 (Hughes, E).

 ** Researchers compared borderline poverty census tracts (low-income makes up 18% - 39% of the community) and middle-income neighborhoods in a small study.
 What they found was there were "16 times as many books per child than our lower-income neighborhoods (low-income makes up 40% or higher)."
 (Neuman and Moland).